Beating Burnout in Nursing

 9:00AM COMMENCEMENT OF DAY TWO

 Preventing and managing stress, burnout and compassion fatigue lies in your personal ability to be resilient.
 You can learn skills to become resilient.
-Starting with a self-assessment, this practical session will give you 7 steps for your personal resilience toolbox.
+Starting with a self-assessment, this practical session will demonstrate practical ways in which you can develop personal resilience.
 Explore:

-- How can understanding your brain help you become resilient?
+- How can understanding yourself help you become resilient?

-- What impact does your belief and value systems play in helping you stay resilient?
+- What impact does your belief and value systems have in helping you stay resilient?

-- What are the languages of love and why is understanding this the key to feeling fulfilled?
+- Why is self-care the key to feeling fulfilled?

-- Appreciating ourselves so we can appreciative others
+- Appreciating ourselves so we can appreciate others

 - How to show that you value your colleagues